 Virginia Incorporation Services

 To start a corporation in Virginia, you must file Articles of Incorporation with the State Corporation Commission.
 You can file the document online or by mail.
+Temporarily, the online filing system is unavailable.
 The Articles of Incorporation cost a minimum of $75 to file.
 Once filed with the state, this document formally creates your Virginia corporation.
 However, to actually ready the corporation to do business, you must complete several additional steps.

 Starting a Virginia Corporation Guide: